• 99 Swift Street, Suite 200, South Burlington, VT 05403

 • Retinal Vitreous Fellowship – 1 to 2 years

-• Injections of medications for the treatment of age-related macular degeneration (also knows as macular degeneration or ARMD), retinal manifestations of diabetes, retinal vein occlusions and other diseases
+• Injections of medications for the treatment of age-related macular degeneration (ARMD), retinal manifestations of diabetes, retinal vein occlusions and other diseases

-• Laser treatments for age-related macular degeneration (also knows as ARMD), retinal manifestations of diabetes, retinal vein occlusions, and retinal tears, holes and thinning
+• Laser treatments for ARMD, retinal manifestations of diabetes, retinal vein occlusions, and retinal tears, holes, and thinning

-• Photodynamic therapy for age-related macular degeneration and other conditions
+• Photodynamic therapy for ARMD and other conditions

-• Vitrectomy for hemorrhages, macular puckers, and macular holes
+• Vitrectomy for macular puckers, macular holes, and retinal hemorrhages

 • Various surgeries for retinal detachments